Japanese Green tea is some of the best tea in the world. It is quite different from Chinese green tea. Here's what you need to know before you buy.

 Unlike China or India, the specific tea estate or region is not named in the selling of sencha.
 Almost always, sencha tea is blended with the signature touch of each artisan, creating a unique brand for the tea company or shop.
 No matter the grade, all sencha is high in vitamin C.

 Bancha is the fourth and last plucking of the harvest season.
 Bancha contains less flavor and less caffeine and is rarely exported.
 Bancha is sometimes roasted and used as the base for Genmaicha.
-Sencha is rarely used for Genmaicha.
+Sencha is seldom used for Genmaicha.

 Shade-Grown Japanese Green Tea